abman23/abman23.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper titled "Handover Protocol Learning for LEO Satellite Networks" has been accepted and published in the <i>IEEE TWC</i>.
+Our paper titled <a href="https://ieeexplore.ieee.org/document/10371217">"Handover Protocol Learning for LEO Satellite Networks"</a> has been accepted and published in the <i>IEEE TWC</i>.